Journalism at KU

-The first journalism course was offered at KU in 1891, and journalism classes have been taught continuously since 1903.
+The William Allen White School of Journalism and Mass Communications has a long national reputation for excellence dating back to when the first journalism course was offered at KU in 1891.
+Since 1903, journalism classes have been taught continuously.
 In 1909, Chancellor Frank Strong authorized a new department of journalism within the College of Arts and Sciences.
 The journalism program retained that status for many years.

 In 1944, after the death of William Allen White, the world-famous editor of the Emporia Gazette, the Kansas Board of Regents established the William Allen White School of Journalism and Public Information.
-The School was among the first group of journalism programs to achieve national accreditation in 1948.
+The school was among the first group of journalism programs to achieve national accreditation in 1948.

-The School moved into its present building in 1952, when it was renamed Flint Hall in honor of Leon "Daddy" Flint, a longtime teacher and department chair.
-Stauffer-Flint contains classrooms, computer laboratories, faculty offices, the School's main administrative offices, and the advising and recruitment offices.
+In 1952, the school moved into its present building, and it was renamed Flint Hall in honor of Leon "Daddy" Flint, a longtime teacher and department chair.
+Stauffer-Flint contains classrooms, computer labs, faculty offices, the school's main administrative offices, and the advising and recruitment offices.

 In 1970, the Jayhawk Journalist alumni magazine was launched.